 An increase in the overall success rate of changes is great and indicates that the organization is progressing in the right direction.

 Number of changes following the lead time process

-Lead time process and its adherence is of utmost importance in the life cycle of change implementation.
+The lead time process and its adherence are of utmost importance in the life cycle of change implementation.
 Any request for change failing at this can be rejected easily.
 Such a denial can lead to further delay in the improvement of service.

-Reduction in the number of incidents attributing to changes
+Reduction in the number of incidents attributed to changes